Smoking and Pregnancy Quiz

 The correct answer is

-5. Pregnant women should stay away from secondhand smoke.
+5. You should try to stay away from secondhand smoke if you’re pregnant.

 You didn’t answer this question.